 For those sensitive to strong chemical smells, we made sure to include several picks that are odorless cleaners that simply eliminate bad odors and leave behind a clean machine.
 On the other hand, those who appreciate a clean fragrance can find multiple options too, with lemon, orange, and other fresh scents available.

 How to Clean a Washing Machine

-It’s best to clean your washing machine at least once a month to keep bacteria and odors away and prevent buildup before it happens.
-You want to clean and sanitize all surfaces: the drum, door, rubber gaskets, buttons, and other outer surfaces.
-Here’s how to deep clean a washing machine:
+It’s best to clean a washing machine at least once a month to keep bacteria and odors away and prevent buildup before it happens.
+It’s important to clean and sanitize all surfaces: the drum, door, rubber gaskets, buttons, and other outer surfaces.
+Here’s how to deep clean a washing machine.

 - Detach any removable pieces, like control knobs and the soap tray, and wash those in hot, soapy water.

 - Wipe down the exterior of the washing machine.
-Dust and lint collect quickly in the laundry room, and a pass with a microfiber cloth can remove it from surfaces.
+Dust and lint collects quickly in the laundry room, and a pass with a microfiber cloth can remove it from surfaces.

-- When you’re done, leave the door open so the washer can dry.
-A damp washer may mildew.
+- When the cleaning is finished, leave the door open so the washer can dry; a damp washer may develop mildew.
 It’s a good idea to prop the door open after each laundry load, too.

-Still wondering what washing machine cleaner is best for you, or how to use it?
+Still wondering which washing machine cleaner is best for you or how to use it?
 Read on for answers to some frequently asked questions.